 If employees need to take a few moments every once in awhile to utilize any of the techniques, management should allow them that time.
 (As long as it’s reasonable and leads to increased productivity after).

 Business productivity is dependent on the productivity of employees.
-Employee’s productivity, unlike robots or machinery, is highly dependent on their mental health.
-Stress, anxiety, or depression can all lead to dips in productivity, innovation, and attendance.
+Employee’s productivity, unlike robots or machinery, is highly dependent on their positive mental health and work.
+Stress, anxiety, or depression in the workplace can all lead to dips in productivity, innovation, and attendance.
 That can affect the company’s financial success.

 Companies should try to adopt policies that create an environment that doesn’t lead to an increase in employee stress, anxiety, and depression.
 And they might consider implementing perks that prevent and alleviate mental health issues.
 Your company and your employees will thank you.